 Giving Cynara a New Life

 The beautiful wooden yacht Cynara has been the symbolic flagship of the Riviera Group, a great treasure that the world has bestowed upon us.
-Our dream is to once again launch this boat in a condition as close to the original as possible, into the waters of Sagami Bay, the location of the sailing competition of the 2020 Tokyo Olympics.
-This dream has been with us since we began the restoration project in January, 2017, when Cynara turned 90 years of age.
+Our dream was to launch this boat in a condition as close to the original as possible into the waters of Sagami Bay.
+We began the restoration project in January, 2017, when Cynara turned 90 years of age

 Cynara, unlike other surviving yachts of her age in Europe and the Americas, had never undergone a serious restoration, having spent 45 of her 90 years in and around Miura, Japan.
 In 2014, a plan was first devised to send Cynara to Europe to be restored.
 Then Riviera Group Chairman Noboru Watanabe decided to investigate the possibility of doing the restoration in Japan.

 He invited Paul Harvey and Ben Hobbs, a team of Mallorca-based shipwrights, to come to Japan and conduct a survey and inspection of Cynara’s condition.
 She was taken to a boatyard in Miura Port and pulled up the slipway for several days while they took notes and photographs of as much as they could see.

 On a positive note, the boat was intact, and nothing serious was missing.
 The results of the survey suggested that large percentages of certain parts of the boat—particularly the deck structures and the more historically valuable parts of the interior—could be reused after restoration.
 But there were some serious structural issues that would need a more in-depth investigation.
 The teak of the hull planking looked promising, but access to the frames was limited and fastenings drawn from various hull locations were in poor condition.